Mainline vs OpenAI Codex (2026)

 Pros

-- ✓Git-native storage means repo memory travels with the codebase through normal Git fetch and push, with no vendor lock-in, no third-party cloud dependency, and no additional infrastructure required beyond existing Git workflows
+- ✓Git-native storage means repo memory travels with the codebase through normal Git fetch and push: no vendor lock-in, no third-party cloud dependency, and no additional infrastructure beyond existing Git workflows.

-- ✓Hooks auto-inject intent context at every Cursor, Claude Code, and Codex session start, eliminating the manual step of providing agents with historical engineering context before non-trivial edits
+- ✓Hooks auto-inject intent context at every Cursor, Claude Code, and Codex session start: agents see abandoned paths and superseded decisions before making changes, eliminating the manual step of providing historical context.

-- ✓Apache-2.0 open source core is free for individual developers and small teams, with the full CLI, agent protocol, and intent record format available without a paid tier or account requirement
+- ✓Apache-2.0 open source core is free for all developers with the full CLI, agent protocol, and intent record format available without a paid tier or account requirement.

 Limitations

-- ⚠Team collaboration features (shared Hub, hosted intent sync, PR review integration, policy controls) are not yet released -- the current product is a solo and early-team CLI only, limiting utility for larger engineering orgs that need centralized intent governance
+- ⚠Team collaboration features (shared Hub, hosted intent sync, PR review integration, policy controls) are not yet released: the current product is a solo and early-team CLI only, limiting utility for larger engineering organizations.

-- ⚠Very early product (created April 2026, 22 GitHub stars at listing) with no third-party validation, no G2 reviews, and a small community -- teams evaluating long-term infrastructure tools carry meaningful adoption risk compared to established alternatives
+- ⚠Very early product with 147 GitHub stars and no G2 reviews: teams evaluating long-term infrastructure tools carry meaningful adoption risk compared to established alternatives with larger communities.

 OpenAI Codex